The Language Commission is seeking Nominations for Commissioners

 The Language Commission will provide a voice for the community and guidance on language programming that will impact future generations of speakers.

 Commissioners should have some mix of an understanding of language policy, experience with Sḵwx̱wú7mesh Sníchim planning in family and community contexts, an academic background in language, high levels of connectivity with Sḵwx̱wú7mesh Sníchim and community initiatives, and/or high level of proficiency in the Sḵwx̱wú7mesh Sníchim.

-We invite you to nominate up to five Squamish Nation members to help guide the sacred work of the Language Commission.
+We invite you to nominate Squamish Nation Members to help guide the sacred work of the Language Commission.
 Download an information sheet and nomination form here.

 Role and Responsibilities of the Language Commission

 ● promoting the health and well-being of the Sḵwx̱wú7mesh Sníchim

 ● protecting, preserving, and revitalising the Sḵwx̱wú7mesh Sníchim

 ● oversee, monitor, guide and implement the Official Language Strategy

 ● work towards making Sḵwx̱wú7mesh Sníchim an official language of the Squamish Nation

 ● grant proficiency certificates to speakers and teachers and approve guidelines, exams, and certified examiners for oral proficiency, translator, and teacher certification